Update: February 2022

 Update: October 8, 2021

 During the hearing, USDA lawyers argued that Moulton willfully violated the AWA for years—in 2018, the agency filed a formal complaint against Moulton, which detailed 213 examples of violations of AWA requirements.
 During a May 2021 inspection of the 748 chinchillas at MCR, inspectors found animals suffering from untreated, painful ailments; exposed to rusted, broken metal feeders; and caged above a build-up of waste so excessive that the ammonia odor irritated the inspectors’ eyes and throats.
 In February, Moulton’s veterinarian reportedly found a chinchilla whose eyeballs had ruptured as a result of untreated conjunctivitis.
-Take action below for the remaining chinchillas at MCR.

 A PETA undercover investigation into MCR—a massive breeding mill near Chatfield, Minnesota, that kept approximately 1,000 chinchillas confined to wire-floored cages in a shed reeking of ammonia—found that these sensitive exotic animals were denied not only everything natural and important to them but also the basic necessities of life, including effective veterinary care for chronic infections and severe, life-threatening injuries that caused them to suffer and even die.

 Based on PETA’s evidence, law-enforcement officials executed a search warrant at MCR in January 2021 and seized 10 chinchillas afflicted with neurologic disease, chronic dental disease, and eye infections so advanced that the animals’ eyes had to be removed.
 One of the veterinarians who assisted law enforcement wrote that the seized chinchillas suffered from ailments “severe enough to warrant their removal from the property due to probable cause of animal cruelty,” and that Moulton’s “lack of swift action to ameliorate [their] suffering” was to blame.